FrankLef/cookiecutter-proj/README.md

 1. `poetry update`: The `poetry.lock` file will be created and the virtual environment updated with the right packages and versions
-2. `poetry show`: To verify if there are inconsistencies
+2. `poetry check`: To verify if there are inconsistencies

 #### Help poetry environment